Vectorial1024/EliteBionicsFramework/README.md

 git pull
 ```

+# Built-In Integration with Other Mods

+This mod has built-in integration with some other third-party mods, and such integrations are in place to ensure that those other mods can read the correct body part max HP as calculated by this framework mod.

+The third-party mods are chosen because they are deemed stable enough that the IL-code patching technique utilized by this mod can easily survive long without problems; or, they are chosen because not doing so would break some features.

+Currently, the following mods are supported, in no particular order:

+- Humanoid Alien Races
+- Pawnmorpher
+- EdB Prepare Carefully
+- CM Callouts
+- Moody

+Note that this list does not include the mods that are using this framework to provide actual body part max HP manipulation.

 # Usage and Other Related Info

 Please refer to individual md files under `/Docs` for detailed information of each available component.

 Currently, these components are available: